annuhuss/Model-View-Controller/README.md

 <h4><i>Controller:</i></h4>
 <p>
-The controller handles requests from the users and checks whether the imput data are valid, then forwords the data to the model or view.
+The controller handles requests from the users and checks whether the input data are valid, then forwards the data to the model or view.
 Overall, it connects to all parts of the MVC.
 </p>

 <h4><i>Route:</i></h4>